changminbark/python-mysql/README.md

 GRANT PROCESS, SELECT, REPLICATION CLIENT ON *.* TO 'taskuser'@'%';

--- THE FOLLOWING IS RELEVANT FOR QUERYING SYS IN DOCKER CONTAINERS -- For recreating the sys.statement_analysis, run
+-- THE FOLLOWING IS RELEVANT FOR QUERYING SYS IN DOCKER CONTAINERS -- This is needed so that the **definer** of the view (mysql.sys@local), which may not exist in Docker containers, is not used anymore as SQL SECURITY INVOKER makes it ignore the definer's privileges.
+The definer is the user that was logged into when the command below was run.

+-- For recreating the sys.statement_analysis, run
 SHOW CREATE VIEW sys.statement_analysis\G
--- Then using this output, recreate the view
-DROP VIEW IF EXISTS sys.statement_analysis;
-CREATE ALGORITHM=MERGE
-SQL SECURITY INVOKER
-VIEW sys.statement_analysis (
-  query, db, full_scan, exec_count, err_count, warn_count,
-  total_latency, max_latency, avg_latency, lock_latency, cpu_latency,
+-- Then using this output (Create View), recreate the view DROP VIEW IF EXISTS sys.statement_analysis; -- Deleting view here CREATE ALGORITHM=MERGE -- Specify how MySQL internally processes view query SQL SECURITY INVOKER -- Deactivates definer's privileges VIEW sys.statement_analysis ( query, db, full_scan, exec_count, err_count, warn_count, total_latency, max_latency, avg_latency, lock_latency, cpu_latency,